outdreamer/build-a-cure-1/docs/variable_physics.md

       - this means the adjacent states can be inferred by randomness change patterns between specific interfaces

     - if a variable is completely random, is it possible to spot the influence of structures generating it if you have information about a state change in the random variable

+    - why would a sum of independent variable values converge to a normal distribution?
+      - this implies that variables that are likelier to have similar averages are likelier to interact later in the system

   - all nodes should be able to communicate with all other nodes but it should be a fallback mechanism to enhance independent functioning & warn of impending variance approaching system